lunafoxfire/satisfactory-docs-parser/README.md

-  buildables, // All things buildable with the build gun (this includes vehicles) productionRecipes, // All recipes that produce items buildableRecipes, // All recipes used by the build gun schematics, // All unlockables including milestones, MAM, AWESOME Shop, hard drive researches, and misc progression
+  buildables, // All things buildable with the build gun (this includes vehicles) productionRecipes, // All recipes that produce items buildableRecipes, // All recipes used by the build gun customizerRecipes, // All recipes used by the customizer schematics, // All unlockables including milestones, MAM, AWESOME Shop, hard drive researches, and misc progression

   // Extra metadata about the original docs file